Cancer (young people)

 Messages to other young people with cancer

 We asked those that we interviewed what messages or advice they would give to other young people who were newly diagnosed with cancer and facing treatment.
-Although having cancer can change your life many pointed out that (perhaps not surprisingly) it’s not always all bad.
-Those we interviewed met new, supportive, helpful and generally nice people, had some good positive experiences and frequently came out feeling a stronger person.
-Several people said that you’ll feel better if you try and stay positive.
-If a person can remain upbeat it also makes it easier for friends and family to cope.
-However, there will also be times when they feel scared and desperate and they should always be aware that they can talk to others about these feelings.
-Here are some of the other general observations about what people found helpful;
+Although having cancer can change your life, many pointed out that (perhaps not surprisingly) it’s not always all bad.
+Those we interviewed said they met new, supportive, helpful and generally nice people, had some positive experiences, and frequently said they came out of it all feeling a stronger person.
+Several people said that trying to stay positive made them feel better.
+If a person can remain upbeat, it also makes it easier for friends and family to cope.
+However, there will also be times when they feel scared and desperate, and they should always be aware that they can talk to others about these feelings.
+Here are some of the other general observations about what people found helpful:

-- Don’t lose hope - most cancers are treatable - you just have to live through having it treated.
+- Don’t lose hope: most cancers are treatable, and you just have to live through having it treated.

-- Ask for information if you want it - being well informed and learning about what’s going to happen helps you feel in control.
+- Ask for information if you want it: being well informed and learning about what’s going to happen can help you feel in control.

-- Don’t worry that you behave differently and sometimes not to cleverly when you are scared - everyone does it.
+- Don’t worry that you may behave differently and sometimes not too cleverly when you are scared, as it happens to everyone.

-- It can get scary really quick but it is best to do what the doctors advise if you possibly can.
+- Things can get scary really quickly, but if you can, it is best to do what the doctors advise.

-- Try and find someone you are at ease with about talking about your inner feelings - it's not always easy but it’s very much worth doing.
+- Try and find someone you are at ease talking about your inner feelings with: it's not always easy but it’s very much worth doing.

-- Try to understand how hard it may be for some of your friends and family to know how to respond to you having cancer - they may need a bit of help in this!
+- Try to understand how hard it may be for some of your friends and family to know how to respond to you having cancer: they may need a bit of help with this!

-- Focus on what is important - try not to let your worries ruin all your life.
+- Focus on what is important and try not to let your worries ruin all of your experiences.

-- Try finding a way of coping (using humour, talking to lots of people, being positive) that works for you.
+- Try to find a way of coping that works for you (for example, using humour, talking to lots of people, being positive, etc.).

 Advises others not to give up and says that cancer can have a positive influence on your life.